Drijoni/Spectrum/README.md

 # Spectrum
-Website related to a NFT project
+Website related to a NFT project (Not a real project... yet)

 Live preview: https://nowspectrum.club